maplibre/martin/README.md

 ## Table Sources

 Table Source is a database table which can be used to query [vector tiles](https://github.com/mapbox/vector-tile-spec).
-When started, Martin will go through all spatial tables in the database and build a list of table sources.
+When started, martin will go through all spatial tables in the database and build a list of table sources.
 A table should have at least one geometry column with non-zero SRID.
 All other table columns will be represented as properties of a vector tile feature.

 ### Table Sources List